OZ Growth Fund is looking for accredited investors in Opportunity Zone real estate and innovative technology - ExBulletin

 The fund supports and invests in innovative early-stage start-ups founded by passionate entrepreneurs.
 The focus is to open up new approaches, show immense potential in each market, provide disruptive and innovative ideas, target high-growth markets, and be experienced with a grand vision of success.
 It is in a company headed by a competent and reliable management team.

-The support these start-ups get isn’t just about providing capital.
+get does more than just provide capital.
 It also provides mutual passion and motivation for business success.
 Through networking, partnerships and collaboration, the fund helps start-ups develop healthy business models, act as active partners, mentors and brand ambassadors, and foster an entrepreneurial community that keeps them focused. increase.
 Having a diverse company is central to your portfolio strategy.
 Therefore, the fund is investing not only in startups but also in “speeding up”.
 An important function of funding these young ventures is often to help them expand their capacity as needed.
 For these growing businesses, capital is the key to more products, more customers, and greater success.

 The OZ Growth Fund portfolio will continue to operate in a diligent and professional manner to facilitate transaction flow in order to better serve the Opportunity Zone strategy throughout funding.
 Investing is smart, accurate and focused on positive growth.